ror-community/ror-site/content/events/2024-07-23-fsci-querying-open-apis.md

 duration = "1 hour"
 location = "Online"
 recorded = "Yes"
-description = "This FORCE11 Scholarly Communications Institute (FSCI) virtual course, co-taught by Technical Community Managers from Crossref, DataCite, and ROR, will introduce participants to the basics of querying the APIs of open metadata services.
-The course will be suitable for beginners who are not familiar with API queries and want to learn more about 'how the sausage is made' in browser-based tools such as OpenAlex, CHORUS, The Lens, Dimensions, and Web of Science." reglink = ""
+description = "This FORCE11 Scholarly Communications Institute (FSCI) virtual course, co-taught by Technical Community Managers from Crossref, DataCite, and ROR, introduces participants to the basics of querying the APIs of open metadata services.
+The course is suitable for beginners who are not familiar with API queries and want to learn more about 'how the sausage is made' in browser-based tools such as OpenAlex, CHORUS, The Lens, Dimensions, and Web of Science." reglink = ""
 +++